DS-100/textbook/notebooks/ch12/linear_projection.md

 ![png](linear_projection_files/linear_projection_13_0.png)

-In our data set, n = 3, so let's expand out this equation by breaking up the summation.
+To help us visualize the translation of our loss summation into matrix form, let's expand out the loss with $n = 3$.

 $$
 \begin{aligned}